jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 To get the list of all the `elytron` `virtual-security-domain` use '*' for `<virtual-security-domain name>`.

 ## syntax of the operation to get the `elytron` `virtual-security-domain` `auth-method`
-the authentication mechanism that will be used with the virtual security domain. allowed values: `oidc`, `mp-jwt`. the default value is `oidc`. get the `elytron` `virtual-security-domain` `auth-method` attribute.
+the authentication mechanism that will be used with the virtual security domain. allowed values: '`oidc`', '`mp-jwt`'. the default value is '`oidc`'. get the `elytron` `virtual-security-domain` `auth-method` attribute.
 `/subsystem=elytron/virtual-security-domain=<virtual-security-domain name>:read-attribute(name=auth-method)`